rust-lang/rust-forge/src/release/issue-triaging.md

 - Check existing labels to make sure you're not duplicating them.
 - Discuss in <https://rust-lang.zulipchat.com/#narrow/channel/242269-t-release.2Ftriage/topic/New.20labels> if the new label may be non-conventional or controversial.
 Leave a comment about the new label as an FYI for others.

+### Label aliases

+Multiple labels can be added or removed in a single blow using *aliases*.
+Please visit the [relevant documentation][label-aliases] to learn more about aliases.

 ### Relnotes issues

 Release note issues will currently come with `needs-triage` by default.
 The triage for relnotes is usually best done if you have sufficient context.
 Leave them as-is if you don't.